Isabel Hampton Robb: Nursing: Its Principles and Practice

-It was during her time at Hopkins that Hampton wrote the famous Nursing: Its Principles and Practice.
-The textbook was published in 1893 and, as a review of the second edition of the textbook that appeared in the Journal of the American Medical Association stated, the textbook "stands without a competitor."
+It was during her time at Hopkins that Hampton wrote the famous textbook Nursing: Its Principles and Practice.
+It was published in 1893 and, as a review of the second edition of the textbook that appeared in the Journal of the American Medical Association stated, the textbook "stands without a competitor."
 This text was not only unique, but critical to a better understanding of nursing as a whole because it included in-depth analyses of topics including: an outline for a 3-year long nursing curriculum, economics of hospital wards, proper hygiene protocol in hospitals, and protocol for bacteriological notes and proper bed making.
 Such comprehensive detail in one foundational text brought about a sense of structure in nursing and demonstrated its crucial role in the hospital environment.
 As Hampton said, herself: "This arrangement at the same time will relieve the nurses of much of the domestic side of their work and thus enable them to devote more time to actual nursing, with the result that the patients will receive better care."

 Her book is known for "standardizing the education for nursing in the United States and abroad."